beniaminogreen/zoomerjoin/paper.md

 algorithm described by @Enamorado_2018 provides a way to link entities between two datasets but involves comparing all possible pairs between each datasets.
-A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime by limiting comparisons to pairs to units that have similar values of one or more blocking fields.
+A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime by considering as potential matches units that have similar values of the blocking fields.
 This allows the algorithm to scale almost linearly with the size of the input datasets, at the cost of discarding a small amount of true matches excluded by the blocking scheme.

 ## Limitations and Future Work